grantseltzer/blog/content/blog/tracing-go-functions-with-ebpf-part-1.md

 }
 ```

-Next we set up the BPF table on the Go userspace side.
-We'll interact with it in a idiomatic Go way, through a simple channel.
+Next we set up the perf output buffer on the Go userspace side.
+We'll interact with it in an idiomatic Go way, through a simple channel.

 ```